1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 What your toddler eats influences how well they snooze through the night.
 Heavy meals right before bed can cause discomfort or indigestion leading to restless nights.

-Offering balanced meals with protein, healthy fats, fruits, and veggies stabilizes blood sugar levels throughout the day helping steady energy dips come evening time.
+Offering balanced meals with protein, healthy fats, fruits, and vegetables helps steady energy levels throughout the day and can support a more predictable bedtime rhythm.

 The Impact of Screen Time on Toddler Sleep Patterns

-Experts recommend zero screen exposure at least one hour before bedtime for toddlers under two years old.
+Experts advise that media screens should be avoided for at least 1 hour before bedtime.
 Instead of tablets or TV shows before bed:

-- Select quiet activities like puzzles or reading books;
+• Select quiet activities like puzzles, cuddling, or reading books;

 Troubleshooting Persistent Night Wakings When Your 1 Year Old Won’t Sleep At Night

-Some toddlers react strongly to textures of pajamas or blankets; experimenting with softer fabrics might help.
+• Sensory sensitivities: Some toddlers react strongly to the textures of pajamas, sheets, or blankets; experimenting with softer fabrics might help.

-White noise machines mask sudden sounds such as traffic or household noises which otherwise trigger waking.
+• Noises: White noise machines can help mask sudden sounds such as traffic or household noises that might otherwise trigger waking.

-Busy days packed with new experiences may leave toddlers wired mentally making it harder for them to calm down come bedtime.
+• Mental overstimulation: Busy days packed with new experiences may leave toddlers wired mentally, making it harder for them to calm down come bedtime.

-Cold symptoms or ear infections often cause restless nights requiring medical attention.
+• Sickness: Cold symptoms, ear infections, reflux, or other discomforts often cause restless nights and may require medical attention.

 The Power of Patience & Consistency When Your 1 Year Old Won’t Sleep At Night

-Changing entrenched habits takes time—sometimes weeks—to see lasting improvement.
+Changing entrenched habits takes time—sometimes days, sometimes a few weeks—to see lasting improvement.

-Stick firmly with chosen routines even if initial nights are tough.
+Stick firmly with chosen routines even if the first few nights are tough.

-Toddlers thrive on predictability; sudden changes confuse their sense of safety leading back into resistance cycles.
+Toddlers thrive on predictability; sudden changes can confuse their sense of safety and pull them back into resistance cycles.

 Celebrate small wins like fewer wakings per week rather than expecting perfection overnight.